0nserio/0nserio/README.md

 * Clear communication (translating insights into meaningful actions)

 Whether you're building a dashboard, cleaning data, or automating reports, I bring technical precision and a focus on the user.
 I ensure that every solution is easy to use and helps people make smarter decisions.

-## My Contribution
-I provide end-to-end data solutions that empower both companies and individuals to make smarter, data-driven decisions.
-Whether you're looking to optimize workflows, design intuitive dashboards, or automate reporting, I specialize in:
-* Creating interactive, dynamic dashboards, SQL data models, and data pipelines to transform data into valuable insights
-* Offering professional consulting that aligns technical solutions with strategic goals and KPIs
-* Delivering freelance projects with fast, reliable turnarounds for NGOs, startups, and growth-stage companies, as well as individual clients

 ## My Toolkit
 ##### Data & BI Tools